 A list of fifteen (15) Goodman School of Business students (including full name, student number, @brocku.ca email, and signature) stating interest in, and intention to apply for, management positions within the proposed club.

-To create a new club that is recognized and supported by the BSA, the founding members of said club must prepare a ten- (10) to twenty- (20) minute presentation for the BOD explaining why they feel that their club should be recognized under the BSA and why they feel that their proposed club satisfies a need that is not currently met by existing clubs under the BSA.
+To create a new club that is recognized and supported by the BSA, the founding members of said club must prepare a ten- (10) presentation for the BOD explaining why they feel that their club should be recognized under the BSA and why they feel that their proposed club satisfies a need that is not currently met by existing clubs under the BSA.

 Presentations must occur between prior to December 31 for the club to launch coincidentally with the Executives’ term of office commencing in May of that calendar year.

 A club that is ratified after this deadline will not receive standard funding from the BSA for the following term.

+After BOD approval, as per the Memorandum of Understanding with BUSU, the BOD must contact the BUSU Clubs Policy Committee for their formal approval of the new Goodman Student Club’s creation.

 Additional information shall be made available in the Board of Directors Bylaw.

 Article X – Club Membership